dhardy/pippin/doc/log-requirements.md

 Rewriting: it would probably make sense if old entries are never removed from the history log but can be "deleted" from some partition by a new log entry.

+### Inter-partition integrity

+Given that an element is moved from one partition to another, how can you ensure it is neither lost nor duplicated during the move?

+Option 1) record details of the move in both partitions.
+When loading either, force loading of the other to check that the move was indeed recorded there too.
+In the worst case this could force loading of all partitions, which defeats the purpose of partitioning; note however that "loading" could be short-cut to just "check the log".

+Option 2) record details in the destination log first and possibly verify this, then commit to the source log.
+Does not protect against duplication.

+Option 3) admit to users of the library that moves between partitions are not fully safeguarded.

 ### Partitions, files and identification